-Working backward, if a company has \$1.67 in pre-tax income, it must pay \$0.67 in taxes [(0.4)(\$1.67) = \$0.67].
-This leaves it with after-tax income of \$1.00.
+Working backward, if a company has \$1.67 in pre-tax income, it must pay \$0.67 in taxes: (0.4)(\$1.67) = \$0.67.
+This leaves the firm with after-tax income of \$1.00.

 Of course, it is generally not possible to finance exclusively with debt capital, and the risk of doing so would offset the benefits of the higher expected income.
-Still, the fact that interest is a deductible expense has a profound effect on the way businesses are financed-our corporate tax system favors debt financing over equity financing.
-This point is discussed in more detail in Chapters 10 and 16.
+Still, the fact that interest is a deductible expense has a profound effect on the way businesses are financed: Our corporate tax system favors debt financing over equity financing.
+This point is discussed in more detail in Chapters 9 and 15.

-Corporate Capital Gains Before 1987, corporate long-term capital gains were taxed at lower rates than corporate ordinary income, so the situation was similar for corporations and individuals.
+Corporate Capital Gains.
+Before 1987, corporate long-term capital gains were taxed at lower rates than corporate ordinary income, so the situation was similar for corporations and individuals.
 Under current law, however, corporations' capital gains are taxed at the same rates as their operating income.

-Corporate Loss Carryback and Carryforward Ordinary corporate operating losses can be carried back (carryback) to each of the preceding 2 years and forward (carryforward) for the next 20 years and used to offset taxable income in those years.
-For example, an operating loss in 2007 could be carried back and used to reduce taxable income in 2005 and 2006, and forward, if necessary, and used in 2008, 2009, and so on, to the year 2027.
+Corporate Loss Carryback and Carryforward.
+Ordinary corporate operating losses can be carried back (carryback) to each of the preceding 2 years and forward (carryforward) for the next 20 years and thus be used to offset taxable income in those years.
+For example, an operating loss in 2010 could be carried back and used to reduce taxable income in 2008 and 2009 as well as forward, if necessary, to reduce taxes in 2011, 2012, and so on, to the year 2030.
 After carrying back 2 years, any remaining loss is typically carried forward first to the next year, then to the one after that, and so on, until losses have been used up or the 20-year carryforward limit has been reached.

-To illustrate, suppose Apex Corporation had \$2 million of pre-tax profits (taxable income) in 2005 and 2006, and then, in 2007, Apex lost \$12 million.
+To illustrate, suppose Apex Corporation had \$2 million of pre-tax profits (taxable income) in 2008 and 2009, and then, in 2010, Apex lost \$12 million.
 Also, assume that Apex's federal-plus-state tax rate is 40%.
-As shown in Table 3-7, the company would use the carryback feature to recompute its taxes for 2005, using
+As shown in Table 2-7, the company would use the carryback feature to recompute its taxes for 2008, using \$2 million of the 2010 operating losses to reduce the 2008 pre-tax profit to zero.
+This would permit it to recover the taxes paid in 2008.
+Therefore, in 2010 Apex would receive a refund of its 2008 taxes because of the loss experienced in 2010.
+Because \$10 million of the